Boundaries of $\mathbb{Z}^n$-free groups: Preliminaries: Poisson--Furstenberg boundaries

-Let $G$ be a countable group and let $\mu$ be a probability measure on $G$ (we consider measures that are regular with respect to the discrete topology on the group).
-We say that $\mu$ is {\em non-degenerate} if its support generates $G$ as a semigroup.
-The {\em right-hand random walk on $G$ with distribution $\mu$} (or, briefly, {\em $\mu$-walk}) is the time-homogeneous Markov chain whose state space is $G$, the transition probabilities are given by $P(g, h) = \mu(g^{-1}h)$, and the initial distribution is concentrated at the identity of the group.
+Let $G$ be a countable group and let $\mu$ be a probability measure on~$G$.
+The measure $\mu$ is {\em non-degenerate} if its support generates $G$ as a semigroup.
+The {\em right-hand random walk on $G$ with distribution~$\mu$} (or, briefly, {\em $\mu$-random walk}) is the time-homogeneous Markov chain whose state space is $G$, the transition probabilities are given by $P(g, h) = \mu(g^{-1}h)$, and the initial distribution is concentrated at the identity~$1_G$ of the group.
 Realizations of this process are called {\em paths} of the random walk.
-We write $P_\mu$ for the associated Markov measure on the path space $G^{\Z_+}$.